minksW/assnuity/README.md

-not a active project but join the discord and if u have any working scripts i'll post it here w/ credits https://bit.ly/assnuity
+no longer maintaned, this will become read-only at June 1st, join the discord if u want some scripts here https://bit.ly/assnuity
-PoopButt69#1632